pichael31/Sweeper/README.md

 # Sweeper
-Python program that solves minesweeper puzzles from old school MS
+Python program that solves minesweeper puzzles from old school MS.

+This is the link I used to download MS: http://www.minesweeper.info/downloads/WinmineXP.html.

 This program requires PyAutoGui, random, and Image packages.
 Change the source to wherever you download the image files.